 = $227,738,000 (nearest $1000)

-In this case, the cost function has over-estimated the cost by 42.7%.
+In this case, the cost function has over-estimated the actual cost by 42.7%.
 However, this is largely due to the weak Australian dollar of 1995 causing an underestimate of the adjusted construction cost.
-If the US dollar had been at or near parity (as it has been in recent years), the estimate would have been substantially closer.
-At any rate, this is adequate for a ROM costing.
+If the Australian dollar had been at or near parity with the US dollar (as it has been in recent years), the estimate would have been substantially closer.
+At any rate, the result is adequate for a ROM costing, and well within the expected error for cable-stayed bridges, as indicated by the R2 values.

 How about another one, a bit more complex this time?